LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

 ## Setup

 A local development setup consists of two parts.
-One, the actual AEM instance (java process) running and secondly
+One, the actual AEM instance (java process) running and, secondly, the repository containing all the projects custom code.

 ### Running AEM locally